Stephan Quinn Cassaday

 Cassaday & Company, Inc. has been nationally recognized as a leading firm and has grown from $40 million in assets under management or supervision to $1.8 billion as of July 2016 with 45 employees assisting more that 1,500 households throughout the United States.

-In 2016, Barron’s Magazine ranked Steve as the #1 Advisor in Virginia for the second time on its list of ‘America’s Top 1,200 Advisors: State by State’, cited him as one of the top 100 independent financial advisors in the country and recognized him on its Top 100 List for all financial advisors in the US.
+In 2016, Barron’s ranked Steve as the #1 Advisor in Virginia for the second time on its list of ‘America’s Top 1,200 Advisors: State by State’, cited him as one of the top 100 independent financial advisors in the country and recognized him on its Top 100 List for all financial advisors in the US.
 Steve has appeared on both the Top 1,200 Advisors and Top 100 Independent Advisors lists every year the awards have been offered.
+Steve was also named by Forbes to its 2016 list of America's Top Wealth Advisors.

 A recognized financial industry thought-leader and sought after speaker, Steve has given over 1,000 dynamic and informative presentations on investments, financial planning, portfolio management, personal development and productivity, regularly addressing others in the industry and academia as well as speaking before corporate gatherings, associations, community groups and at public seminars.